MetaDocencia/SitioWeb/content/en/politica_accesibilidad.md

 - The services offered by MetaDocencia are anti-discriminatory and inclusive, regardless of age, gender, religion, ethnicity, language, identity, political affiliation, or any other individual characteristic of its community members.

 We invite you to read our blogpost on [accessibility profiles](https://www.metadocencia.org/en/post/perfiles_accesibilidad/).

+## Accessibility Repository 2022-2023

+Visit this [repository published in Zenodo](https://zenodo.org/records/10514982), written by the accessibility team, for more contents related to digital accessibility shared by MetaDocencia between 2022 and 2023.